A note on strong similarity and the Connes embedding problem: Abstract

 \section{Abstract}

-We show that there exists a completely bounded (c.b. in short) homomorphism $u$ from a $C^*$-algebra $C$ with the lifting property (in short LP) into a QWEP von Neumann algebra $N$ that is not strongly similar to a $*$-homomorphism, i.e. the similarities that ``orthogonalize" $u$ (which exist since $u$ is c.b.) cannot belong to the von Neumann algebra $N$.
+We show that there exists a completely bounded (c.b. in short) unital homomorphism $u$ from a $C^*$-algebra $C$ with the lifting property (in short LP) into a QWEP von Neumann algebra $N$ that is not strongly similar to a $*$-homomorphism, i.e. the similarities that ``orthogonalize" $u$ (which exist since $u$ is c.b.) cannot belong to the von Neumann algebra $N$.
 Moreover, the map $u$ does not admit any c.b. lifting up into the WEP $C^*$-algebra of which $N$ is a quotient.
-We can take $C=C^*(\F)$ (full $C^*$-algebra) where $\F$ is any nonabelian free group and $N= B(H)\bar \otimes M$ where $M$ is the von Neumann algebra generated by the reduced $C^*$-algebra of $\F$.
+We can take $C=C^*(\F_\infty)$ the full $C^*$-algebra of the free group $\F_\infty$ with infinitely many generators and $N= B(H)\bar \otimes M$ where $M$ is the von Neumann algebra generated by the reduced $C^*$-algebra of $\F_\infty$.
+Incidentally we observe an analogue for strong similarity of Haagerup's (and Paulsen's) similarity formula for the cb-norm : if $C$ is any unital $C^*$-algebra and $N$ any von Neumann algebra then for any bounded unital homomorphism $u: C \to N$ we have

+where the inf (which is attained) runs over all invertible $S\in N$ such that $S u(.)
+S^{-1}$ is a $*$-homomorphism.
+A similar formula holds for the mb-norm of derivations.
+We end the note by a quick proof of the main point using the mb-norm and the space $R_n\cap C_n$.

-In this note (which is not intended for publication) we produce a c.b. homomorphism $u$ from a $C^*$-algebra $C$ with LP (which we could choose to be $C^*(\F_n)$ if we wish using free Haar unitaries in place of $(x_j)$) into a QWEP von Neumann algebra $N$ which is NOT strongly similar to a $*$-homomorphism, here by strongly similar we mean that the similarity can be chosen in the von Neumann algebra $N$.
+In this note (which is not intended for publication) we produce a unital c.b. homomorphism $u$ from a $C^*$-algebra $C$ with LP (which we could choose to be $C^*(\F_n)$ if we wish using free Haar unitaries in place of $(x_j)$) into a QWEP von Neumann algebra $N$ which is NOT strongly similar to a $*$-homomorphism, here by ``not strongly similar" we mean that the similarity cannot be chosen in the von Neumann algebra $N$.

 This means that a certain statement from \cite{[19]} crucially used in \cite{fang} is not valid, as well as the application proposed in \cite{fang} to the Connes embedding problem.

 If $N=B/I$ with $B$ WEP ($I$ closed two sided ideal in $B$) the map $u$ does not admit any c.b. lifting.
 Indeed the paper \cite{fang} shows that if it did then $u$ would be strongly similar to a $*$-homomorphism.